 Subtly arch, the film’s tone is channelled through its ‘happy’ and endearing main character.
 In a time where everyone has a passionate opinion to post online, the quiet innocence of Lazzaro provides a refreshing change of pace.
 The young labourer is possibly one of the purest-of-heart protagonists in recent memory.
-Hard-working and cherub-like, he lacks the wherewithal to say no to orders (from anyone), and dutifully carries old women upstairs, lights cigarettes, collects tobacco leaves, spills blood – all with an angelic poise and zen that people around him misinterpret as stupidity.
+Hard-working and cherub-like, he lacks the wherewithal to say no to orders (from anyone), and dutifully carries old women upstairs, lights cigarettes, collects tobacco leaves, spills blood – all with an angelic, zen-like poise that people around him misinterpret as stupidity.
 Poor old Lazzaro isn’t even the focus of the film’s opening, where a fellow worker proposes to his spouse, Lazzaro poking his head out at the back of the party.

 When the timeless nature of the film’s symbology collides with Lazzaro’s journey, Rohrwacher is able to make complex assertions about the cyclical nature of slavery and abuse, regularly finding the beauty in desperate situations.
-Thanks to Adriano Tardiolo’s bright presence as Lazzaro, the film’s questions about a tough subject matter are posed in an understated, ethereal way, rather than leaning on its inherent horror.
+Thanks to Adriano Tardiolo’s bright presence as Lazzaro, the film’s questions about tough subject matter are posed in an understated, ethereal way, rather than leaning on its inherent horror.
 A sensitive modern parable, Happy as Lazzaro creates the kind of cinematic experience that feels spiritual with a small ‘s’.
 An Italian Forrest Gump for the arthouse crowd.

 Writer/Director: Alice Rohrwacher